The Hong Kong University of Science and Technology has announced plans to build an online-based metaverse campus called Metahkust.

 Using Zoom feels like you’re just looking at a 2D screen.
 But through virtual reality, you can feel as if you are there.
 I believe that interaction is very important for learning.
 The way you interact with the students around you will increase your learning outcome.

 In addition, Hu stated that this new approach would promote a sense of ‘unity and participation’ that would otherwise be impossible to achieve due to geographical limitations.
-To achieve this united virtual campus, the university will install a series of sensors and cameras to feed information to the metaverse system.
+To achieve this united virtual campus, the university will install sensors and cameras to feed information to the metaverse system.

 Recently, the University of Tokyo also announced the integration of metaverse technology into its learning processes.
-The institution reported that it will begin offering introductory engineering lessons in the metaverse later this year.
+The institution reported that it would begin offering introductory engineering lessons in the metaverse later this year.